flexibeast/guides/mdoc-quickstart.md

 ```
 Note that a new sentence starts on a new line.
 To start a new paragraph, use the `Pp` macro.

-The preceding will produce:
+The preceding will produce something like:

 ```
 EXIT STATUS
-    If mdoc-examples is able to print the examples, it exits with status code 0.
-Otherwise, it exits with status code -1.
+    If mdoc-examples is able to print the examples, it exits with status code
+    0. Otherwise, it exits with status code -1.
 ```

 Next, the SEE ALSO section: